 I was born in 1958 in the village of Kavur near Kotappakonda in Andhra Pradesh, India.
 I studied up to Tenth Standard in my village elementary schools and high school, then completed Intermediate and B.Sc., with Mathematics, Physics and Chemistry in S.S.& N. College, Narasaraopet, also near Kotappakonda.
 Then I did M.Sc., in Mathematics & Computer Science at the University of Hyderabad.

 My first job after education was as a Mathematics lecturer in KITS (Kakatiya Institute of Technology and Science), Warangal.
 After working there for one year, I switched to the Information Technology field, with my first job at ECIL (Electronics Corporation of India), Hyderabad.
 After working there for eight years, I moved to the USA, and worked in various companies, big and small, both as an employee and as a consultant, primarily in Minneapolis, Minnesota and Durham, North Carolina.
-My last job was as Information Systems Architect, at Blue Cross Blue Shield of North Carolina, Durham.
+My last job was as Information Systems Architect, at Blue Cross Blue Shield of North Carolina, Durham, till I chose to quit it in 2018 to pursue my other passions.

 Neither the education nor the profession ever demanded more than 40% of my brain capacity on average.
 So, I am left with a lot of brain capacity to use for other purposes, just as many people do.
 People use such extra brain capacity pursuing their passions, and so did I. I have done many multi-year projects using that spare capacity.